 - Public Infrastructure.
 The US wins hands down.
 No argument here.

 - Things are in transition, you gotta have some patience.
 I have an observation to make here.
 Indians are ok to stand in long queues in the US, but they are not ready to stand in queues in India, I do not know why so impatient in India.
-I had the better experience while obtaining a birth certificate for my daughter.
-Filled the form on the internet and just collected the certificate at the counter by paying cash.
+I had a better experience while obtaining a birth certificate for my daughter.
+I filled the form on the internet and just collected the certificate at the counter by paying cash.

 - Medical facilities are better but very expensive.
 Medical insurance is expensive.
-High-end surgeries and treatment are cheap in India.
+High-end surgeries and treatments are cheap in India.

 - Indian family culture and value system– India wins this one hand down.
 In the US, society is very formal.
 You may say Hi to a guy on an elevator for 10yrs and still know nothing about him.

 - In India, the support system is very strong.
 Your kid is taken care of even if both you and your spouse work.
 After you get old, whatever money you may have, but you can not buy the affection and care of your blood relations.
 You can only get that through relationship building.
 Make that investment when you are young.
 You WILL need help to even do small household chores when you are old.
 We help our parents/grandparents/elder relatives here in India, our kids watch and learn about this culture.
 If your kids grow up in the US, they will adopt US culture.
 As Prasad said, you will be lonely when you get old.